Markov switching zero-inflated space-time multinomial models for comparing multiple infectious diseases: An Autoregressive Multinomial Model for Comparing Transmission Dynamics

-As detailed in the introduction, if some of the diseases are absent in an area then the ARMN model is not appropriate as it will always assign a positive probability to cases being reported.
-In this subsection, we will keep the definitions from above and extend the ARMN model to deal with long periods of disease absence by adapting the proposal of \cite{zeng_zero-inflated_2022} to our space-time setting.
-Let $S_{kit}$, for $k=1,\dots,K$, be an indicator for the presence of disease $k$, so that $S_{kit}=1$ if disease $k$ was present in area $i$ during time $t$ and $S_{kit}=0$ if disease $k$ was absent.
-Under the zero-inflated multinomial framework of \cite{zeng_zero-inflated_2022}, the multinomial probabilities are given by, for $k=2,\dots,K$.
+{ We can compare (\ref{eqn:zeng_douwes}) with the zero-inflated multinomial framework of \cite{zeng_zero-inflated_2022}, who assumed} for $k=2,\dots,K$.
 An immediate issue with (\ref{eqn:zeng}) is that we cannot have $S_{1it}=\dots=S_{Kit}=0$ as we would divide by 0.
-Even if we were to define $\bm{\pi}_{it}=\bm{0}$ if $S_{1it}=\dots=S_{Kit}=0$, we would have the issue that this implies $\text{total}_{it}=0$.
-A multinomial model conditions on the total count and does not generate it.
+Even if we were to define $\bm{\pi}_{it}=\bm{0}$ if $S_{1it}=\dots=S_{Kit}=0$, we would have the same issue that this implies $\text{total}_{it}=0$.
 There is nothing in the model of \cite{zeng_zero-inflated_2022} to prevent $S_{1it}=\dots=S_{Kit}=0$.
 They may have overlooked this as they dealt with the case of $K \geq 50$ and, therefore, it is very unlikely $S_{1it}=\dots=S_{Kit}=0$.
-However, in our motivating example, we have $K=3$.
+However, in our motivating example, we have $K=3$. {Note that Zeng's model (\ref{eqn:zeng}) assuming $S_{1it}=1$ for all $i$ and $t$ is equivalent to (\ref{eqn:zeng_douwes}).}

-To prevent $S_{1it}=\dots=S_{Kit}=0$, as it makes sense in many epidemiological applications, we will assume that the baseline disease is well-established in the region and is always present.
-That is, we assume $S_{1it}=1$ for all $i$ and $t$.
-For instance, in our motivating example, dengue has been circulating in Rio since 1986 and is well-established there \citep{teixeira_dengue_2009}.
-We replace Equation (\ref{eqn:zeng}) then by, for $k=2,\dots,K$.